discosultan/quake-console/README.md

 The object's public members can now be accessed from the console using the passed variable's name (press ctrl + space [by default] to autocomplete input to known variables/types/members).

-<h2 id="setup4">Setting up console to use ManualInterpreter</h3>
+<h2 id="setup4">Setting up console to use ManualInterpreter</h2>

 Manual interpreter can be used to define commands and their corresponding actions for the console manually.
 Useful to execute some behavior on command or provide players means to input cheat codes, for example.

-Install the interpreter through NuGet (this will also bring in the console if it hasn't been installed already):
+Install the interpreter assembly through NuGet (this will also bring in the console if it hasn't been installed already):

 ```powershell
 Install-Package QuakeConsole.ManualInterpreter.MonoGame.WindowsDX -Pre